nabuhant/stock-analysis/README.md

 ## Summary
 #### The General Advantages/Disadvantages of Refactoring Code
-An advantage of refactoring code is the production of a code that is more flexible and efficient.
-A more flexible code allows for the addition of new functions
+An advantage of refactoring code is the production of a code that is more flexible.
+A more flexible code allows for the addition of new functions easily, without jeoprodizing the functionality of the pre-established code.
+Another advantage of refactoring code is the production of a code that is more efficient.
+An efficient code is more reliable, requires less resources to execute, and uses relatively easy to understand/follow logic.
-#### Advantages/Disadvantages Refactorin Application to the Original VBA Script
+A disadvantage of refactoring code, especially more complicated code, is the time it requires.

-disadvantages of refactoring code in general (3 pt).
+#### Advantages/Disadvantages of Refactoring Applied to the Original VBA Script
-There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+In this challenge, the refactored script is more efficient such that it runs in a shorter time compared to the original script.